FLUID: Training-Free Face De-identification via Latent Identity Substitution: Abstract

 \section{Abstract}

-We present FLUID ($\textbf{F}$ace de-identification in the $\textbf{L}$atent space via $\textbf{U}$tility-preserving $\textbf{I}$dentity $\textbf{D}$isplacement), a training-free framework that directly substitutes identity in the latent space of pretrained diffusion models.
-Inspired by substitution mechanisms in chemistry, we reinterpret identity editing as semantic displacement in the latent \textit{h}-space of a pretrained unconditional diffusion model.
-Our framework discovers identity-editing directions through optimization guided by novel \textit{reagent losses}, which supervise for attribute preservation and identity suppression.
-We further propose both linear and geodesic (tangent-based) editing schemes to effectively navigate the latent manifold.
-Experimental results on CelebA-HQ and FFHQ demonstrate that FLUID achieves a superior trade-off between identity suppression and attribute preservation, outperforming state-of-the-art de-identification methods in both qualitative and quantitative metrics.
+Current face de-identification methods that replace identifiable cues in the face region with other sacrifices utilities contributing to realism, such as age and gender.
+To retrieve the damaged realism, we present FLUID ($\textbf{F}$ace de-identification in the $\textbf{L}$atent space via $\textbf{U}$tility-preserving $\textbf{I}$dentity $\textbf{D}$isplacement), a single-input face de-identification framework that directly replaces identity features in the latent space of a pretrained diffusion model without affecting the model's weights.
+We reinterpret face de-identification as an image editing task in the latent \textit{h}-space of a pretrained unconditional diffusion model.
+Our framework estimates identity-editing directions through optimization guided by loss functions that encourage attribute preservation while suppressing identity signals.
+We further introduce both linear and geodesic (tangent-based) editing schemes to effectively navigate the latent manifold.
+Experiments on CelebA-HQ and FFHQ show that FLUID achieves a superior balance between identity suppression and attribute preservation, outperforming existing de-identification approaches in both qualitative and quantitative evaluations.